 6. Danny On Memorial Trail, Flathead National Forest

 Named after an inspiring Montana ecologist and photographer, the Danny On Memorial Trail is found in Whitefish.
-Less than 6 miles of hike, the trail leads to a difficult elevation to the summit, but which gives you access to a rare panoramic view of Big Sky.
+Less than 6 miles of hike, the trail leads to a difficult elevation to the summit, which gives you access to a rare panoramic view of Big Sky.

 7. The Boulder Pass Trail, Glacier National Park

 If you’re within Glacier National Park and in need of a challenging trail, the Boulder Pass is recommended.
 For veteran hikers, this trail is moderately difficult.